60 Days Before May 6, 2025

 Spreadsheet formulas – In Excel or Google Sheets, the expression

-=DATE(2025,5,6)-60instantly returns the result, handling all edge cases automatically Less friction, more output..
+=DATE(2025,5,6)-60instantly returns the result, handling all edge cases automatically.

 Why accuracy matters

 In sectors such as healthcare, aviation, and finance, a single‑day miscalculation can cascade into costly errors—missed appointments, scheduling conflicts, or erroneous interest calculations.
-Understanding the underlying calendar mechanics empowers professionals to audit automated processes, troubleshoot bugs, and design reliable date‑handling logic that remains reliable across time‑zone changes, daylight‑saving transitions, and calendar reforms.
+Understanding the underlying calendar mechanics empowers professionals to audit automated processes, troubleshoot bugs, and design solid date‑handling logic that remains reliable across time‑zone changes, daylight‑saving transitions, and calendar reforms.